 We are very proud of the achievements of our students.
 We have pupils who have been members of the National Youth Orchestra and Choir and the National Youth Theatre, as well as many who perform at county level.
 We have several students each year who perform in the West End, most recently in Matilda and Billy Elliot.
 Old Borlasians have progressed to some of the most prestigious institutions in this country and beyond; we have many former students who have successful careers in the arts and many, many more who simply continue to enjoy the arts as an essential escape from their busy professional lives.
 For further information about careers and destinations in these subjects, please see our specific Academic Department pages.

 The school is fortunate in having its own theatre with a sprung floor which can be adapted to suit Dance, Drama and Music productions.
 It has professional sound and lighting systems; high-spec projector and cyclorama and various other “toys” for special effects.
 The theatre also has movable raked seating, which has just been refurbished, allowing the space to be used in several different ways.
-The Music rooms are fully equipped for specialist teaching at all levels including Mac computers, a Yamaha grand piano and assorted percussion; we also have several instrumental teaching rooms and a recording studio.
-Our Chapel, which includes a traditional pipe organ, is used for sacred music concerts and our Wethered Room, featuring another concert standard piano and harpsichord, is regularly used for examinations and chamber concerts.
+The Music rooms are fully equipped for specialist teaching at all levels including a full suite of computers, a Yamaha grand piano and assorted percussion; we also have several instrumental teaching rooms and a recording studio.
+Our Chapel, which includes a traditional pipe organ, is used for sacred music concerts; we also have a Recital Room, which features another concert standard piano and is regularly used for examinations and chamber concerts.
 A few years ago we returned the original school hall in the cloisters back to its original purpose as a performance space, and have converted it into a fully-equipped studio theatre.
 We have a sprung-floor Dance Studio with mirrors and barres which is used for lessons and dance clubs.